MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-azure-analysis-services-to-powerbi-premium.md

 ### Refresh automation

 Power BI Premium supports XMLA endpoint-enabled APIs for scripting, such as [Tabular Model Scripting Language (TMSL)](/analysis-services/tmsl/tabular-model-scripting-language-tmsl-reference), [Tabular Object Model (TOM)](/analysis-services/tom/introduction-to-the-tabular-object-model-tom-in-analysis-services-amo), and the PowerShell [SqlServer module](https://www.powershellgallery.com/packages/SqlServer/).
-The APIs have almost symmetric interfaces to AAS.
+These APIs have almost symmetric interfaces to AAS.
 For more information, see [Dataset connectivity with the XMLA endpoint (Client applications and tools)](../enterprise/service-premium-connect-tools.md#client-applications-and-tools).

 Compatibility with services for automation, including [Azure Functions](/azure/azure-functions/functions-overview), [Azure Automation](/azure/automation/overview), and [Azure Logic Apps](/azure/logic-apps/logic-apps-overview), is enabled in the same way.

 Generally, scripts and processes that automate [partition management and processing](https://github.com/microsoft/Analysis-Services/tree/master/AsPartitionProcessing) in AAS will work in Power BI Premium.
-Bear in mind that Power BI Premium datasets support the [incremental refresh](../connect-data/incremental-refresh-overview.md) feature, which provides automated partition management for tables that frequently load new and updated data.
+Bear in mind that Power BI Premium datasets support the [incremental refresh feature](../connect-data/incremental-refresh-overview.md), which provides automated partition management for tables that frequently load new and updated data.

 Like for AAS, you can use a service principal as an automation account for Power BI dataset management operations, such as refreshes.
 For more information, see [Dataset connectivity with the XMLA endpoint (Service principals)](../enterprise/service-premium-connect-tools.md#service-principals).